She wakes up in a massacre, drool and blood dripping down the front of her shirt as she stares emptily at the two dead bodies before her.

 Morino’s fierce glare scans over them and Sasuke carefully avoids his eyes, her skin crawling.

-Sasuke has done enough tests in her life to recognise that the entire thing is just constructed to assess their ability to cheat – it’s all in the wording and rules and the fact that it’s all well-beyond any normal teenager.
+She has done enough tests in her life to recognise that the entire thing is just to test their capability to cheat – it’s all in the wording and rules.

 She also knows that she can answer all the questions with some simple equations after scanning through them and shrugs before doing just that.